-When the packet type is 16-bit data packed in 32-bit frame, only one write or read operation to or from the SPI_DATA register is needed to complete the transmission of a frame.
-The remaining 16 bits are forced by hardware to 0x0000 to extend the data to 32-bit format.
+When the packet type is 16-bit data packed in 32-bit frame, only one write or read operation to or from the SPI\DATA register is needed to complete a frame.
+The 16 remaining bits are forced by hardware to 0x0000 to extend the data to 32-bit format.